joey-ma/yoyoyojoe.github.io/catch/README.md

 Because each of the files is included in a script tag on index.html, these three classes are available to our main.js file (which is included AFTER the other script tags).
 To access classes (or instances of classes) from other classes, experiment leaving out the `var`, `let`, or `const` keywords. *Always be careful when messing with the global scope!

-1. Head Class
+2. Head Class

-   - [ ] Make the head of the snake be able to turn based on the arrow keys
+   - [x] Make the head of the snake be able to turn based on the arrow keys
-   - [ ] When the head of the snake reaches a border, end the game
+   - [x] When the head of the snake reaches a border, end the game

-1. Apple Class
+3. Apple Class

-   - [ ] The apple should appear randomly on the screen
+   - [x] The apple should appear randomly on the screen
-   - [ ] The apple should appear within the size of the board
+   - [x] The apple should appear within the size of the board
-   - [ ] Remove the apple when the head of the snake reaches the apple
+   - [x] Remove the apple when the head of the snake reaches the apple
-   - [ ] Another apple should appear on the screen
+   - [x] Another apple should appear on the screen
-   - [ ] The apple should not appear on the snake
+   - [x] The apple should not appear on the snake

 ## Extension Challenges

 1. Head Class

-   - [ ] The head of the snake should not be able to move backwards
+   - [x] The head of the snake should not be able to move backwards

-1. Body Class
+2. Body Class

-   - [ ] Add a segment to the snake when the head of the snake reaches an apple
+   - [x] Add a segment to the snake when the head of the snake reaches an apple
-   - [ ] End the game when the snake runs into its own segment
+   - [x] End the game when the snake runs into its own segment

-1. Make it your own!
+3. Make it your own!

-   - [ ] Once you've gotten the core functionality down, feel free to have fun!
+   - [x] Once you've gotten the core functionality down, feel free to have fun!
 Modify the functionality, look, even sound of your game.
 Get creative!

-1. jQuery
-   - [ ] Refactor your code with jQuery!

 ## Testing

-While we can certainly write tests for this unit, the more intuitive approach is to try playing the game by opening `index.html` in your browser.
+While we can certainly write tests for this, the more intuitive approach is to try playing the game by opening `index.html` in your browser.

+## Stretch Goals

+- [ ] add a pause functionality when hitting space bar
+- [ ] improve algo as well as add a larger background music collection
+- [ ] add keyboard shortcuts to turn off the music (as it is currently constantly on autoplay)